ROS-Force/NavCAM-Contest/installation/README.md

     make
     sudo make install

-and you should be done!
+and you should be done

-## Compile OpenPose from source

-To help vizualize you can install the following package

-    sudo apt-get install cmake-qt-gui

-Next step is to create a build folder:

-    cd NavCAM-Contest/depends/openpose
-    mkdir build
-    cd build

-TODO

-    cmake -D PYTHON_EXECUTABLE=/usr/bin/python \
-    -D PYTHON_LIBRARY=/usr/lib/x86_64-linux-gnu/libpython2.7.so \
-    -D BUILD_PYTHON=ON ..

 ## TensorFlow